 You are eating less, moving more, and the scale will not budge.
-It is one of the most demoralising experiences in any weight-loss attempt, and it is also one of the most common.
-Surveys of dieters suggest the large majority hit a stall at some point, usually a few months in.
-Before you blame your willpower, it is worth knowing that a plateau is rarely caused by one thing.
-It is normally several quiet factors stacking up at once.
+It is one of the most demoralising experiences in any weight-loss attempt, and one of the most common.
+Per StatPearls (NCBI Bookshelf, 2024), approximately 85% of people dieting experience a weight-loss plateau at some point.
+Before you blame your willpower, it is worth knowing that a plateau is rarely caused by one thing — it is normally several quiet factors stacking up at once, and most of them have a clear physiological explanation rather than a motivational one.

 Two honest expectations first.
-Sustainable fat loss runs at roughly 0.5 to 1 kg per week.
-And the fast drop you saw in week one was mostly glycogen and the water bound to it, not fat — so a slowdown later is not failure, it is the real rate showing through.
+Per NICE clinical guidelines (CG189), sustainable fat loss runs at roughly 0.5 to 1 kg per week, achieved via an approximately 600 kcal daily deficit.
+The fast drop you saw in week one was mostly glycogen and the water bound to it, not fat — a slowdown later is not failure, it is the real rate showing through.
 Here are ten reasons progress stalls, and what actually helps.

 1. Your portions have crept back up

-Calorie intake drifts upward without you noticing — a larger handful of nuts, oil that is poured rather than measured, a few extra bites off someone else's plate.
-Self-reported intake is notoriously unreliable.
+Calorie intake drifts upward without you noticing — a larger handful of nuts, oil poured rather than measured, a few extra bites off someone else's plate.
+Self-reported intake is notoriously unreliable; under-reporting of 20–40% is well-documented across research populations.
+A 2022 systematic review of 59 weight-loss intervention studies found that completing at least 80% of expected dietary self-monitoring episodes was associated with significantly greater weight loss — one study showed a −3.5 kg difference between consistent and inconsistent trackers — and that simplified (abbreviated) monitoring was as effective as exhaustive calorie logging in roughly equal proportions of studies.
+Consistency of logging matters more than completeness.
 Fix: log everything honestly for one week, weighing the calorie-dense items.
-You are not logging forever, just recalibrating your eye.
+You are not logging forever, just recalibrating your eye to what portions actually look like.

 2. Your metabolism has adapted

 As you lose weight, a smaller body burns fewer calories — both at rest and in motion.
-This adaptive thermogenesis is normal and expected.
+This adaptive thermogenesis is a normal physiological response, not a character failing.
+The data are sobering: Biggest Loser participants, reanalysed by Kevin Hall (NIH) in a 2022 paper in Obesity, showed resting metabolic rate remaining approximately 275 kcal per day below expected levels even after significant weight regain at the six-year follow-up.
+The body defends its prior weight through multiple mechanisms simultaneously.
 The deficit that worked at your starting weight is now smaller than you think.
-Fix: recalculate your needs for your current weight and adjust the target down modestly rather than slashing it.
+Fix: recalculate your calorie needs for your current weight and adjust the target modestly rather than slashing it.
+Very low-calorie diets — under 800–1,200 kcal per day — accelerate muscle loss and worsen metabolic adaptation, precisely the opposite of what a stalled dieter needs.

 3. You are losing muscle along with fat